sunnybyeon/hexo-editor/docs/API.md

 # RESTful API Documentation

-The response data will be in `json`.
-The request body should be in `json` as well.
+The response data will be in JSON.
+The request body should be in JSON as well.

+All paths in the response data are relative to the `base_dir` of the hexo blog, and those in the request data are expected to be so as well.

 ## Base URL